data-gymnasia/courses/content/linear-algebra/content.md

 > id: linear-independence
 ## Linear Independence

-The idea of *redundancy* that we discussed in the Introduction can now be phrased in a mathematically precise way: a [list](gloss:list-math) of vectors is **linearly dependent** if one of the vectors can be expressed as a linear combination of the others.
+The idea of *redundancy* that we discussed in the introduction can now be phrased in a mathematically precise way: a [list](gloss:list-math) of vectors is **linearly dependent** if one of the vectors can be expressed as a linear combination of the others.

 [Continue](btn:next)